 Effective drug abuse treatment should be a slow and steady process that takes the whole person, body, mind and spirit, into account.
 Every part of the recovery process is vital to instill a new way of life.

-The Vyvanse abuse and addiction treatment programs at Addiction Campuses work to provide individuals with the life skills and tools they will need to help them better understand themselves and their addictive behaviors.
+The Vyvanse abuse and addiction treatment programs at Vertava Health work to provide individuals with the life skills and tools they will need to help them better understand themselves and their addictive behaviors.

 Our inpatient addiction treatment programs offer a safe place to develop healthy habits and useful coping skills so individuals can create a strong foundation for a successful and substance-free life.